 Tyler Brown Cifu Shuster

 Tyler brings full stack programming experience, building lasting website CMS and data CRM solutions using configurable tools and lightweight integrations that are elegant and highly refined.
+He has a natural talent for quickly parsing complex problems and building strong, sustainable solutions.
 He masters obscure legacy software quickly, providing invaluable service to our many projects involving migration from outdated systems.
 His work is focused on sustainability, as he builds straightforward and easy to maintain solutions on robust frameworks, ensuring his solutions remain strong for many years.

 A serial entrepreneur, with a masters in P.E. and Biology plus a masters in Education all earned in Germany, Peter brings a clear perspective to the whole message of your company and has a keen ability to synthesize your ideas and visions into new designs and innovative concepts.
 His creative mind never stops, so he’s also working with Further by Design (http://furtherbydesign.com) to develop a new kind of “city challenge”, as well as running his own business, TeacherBus (http://teacherbus.com), which takes 4000 kids out to nature programs and on field trips.
 He also provides transportation for private parties and corporate events in the bay area with his biodiesel and solar powered fleet.
 Peter brought public viewing events to San Francisco in 2006 and was essential in co-producing the successful World Cup Soccer Screenings in 2010 and 2011, as well as the Olympics in 2012 in front of Civic Center with the San Francisco Recreation & Parks Department.